jarielpa/jenkins-s2i-example/README.md

 # Jenkins S2I Example

-An example demonstrating Jenkins S2I features for installing plugins, configuring jobs, Jenkins, etc and using slave pods for Jenkins jobs.
+An example demonstrating custom Jenkins image with S2I features for installing plugins, configuring jobs, Jenkins, etc and using slave pods for Jenkins jobs.
 This is for OpenShift v3.6

 ## Installation